NSW Healthy School Canteen Strategy

-There is no point having a menu that is predominately EVERYDAY if the majority of sales are from the OCCASIONAL category.
+There is no point in having a menu that is predominately EVERYDAY if the majority of sales are from the OCCASIONAL category.
 Ensure that those EVERYDAY foods are presented enticingly and promote them.

 - Use new packaging methods to help make EVERYDAY foods look more appealing and place the EVERYDAY foods at eye level in the fridge or on the front counter.

 - Price healthier EVERYDAY foods at a lower cost than an OCCASIONAL item.
-Increase the mark up of OCCASIONAL foods to compensate for lower prices of EVERYDAY foods to ensure your costs are covered.
+Increase the mark up of OCCASIONAL foods to compensate for the lower prices of EVERYDAY foods to ensure your costs are covered.

 - Include EVERYDAY foods and drinks in meal deals or specials.

 - OCCASIONAL food and drinks should not be promoted or displayed in prominent positions.
-Remove OCCASIONAL foods from display at eye level, point of sale, meal deals and specials.
+Remove OCCASIONAL foods from display at eye level, the point of sale, meal deals and specials.

 Planning your menu